 Celebrate the start of Hanukkah with menorah lighting ceremonies across the city.
-The largest will be downtown at Daley Plaza in December.
-There are plenty of local neighborhood gatherings hosted by local Chabad groups, like the Annual Menorah Lighting in Mary Bartleme Park.
-Families can enjoy a craft hour, balloon artist, live music, cocoa and latkes, and more.
+The largest will be downtown at Menorah Lighting in Daley Plaza in late December.
+There are also plenty of neighborhood gatherings hosted by local groups, like the Annual Menorah Lighting in Mary Bartleme Park.
+Check back soon for 2020 details.

 St. Lucia Festival of Lights

 Drawing on its Swedish roots, the Andersonville neighborhood conducts a candlelight procession along Clark Street, kicking off at the Swedish American Museum.
 Look out for the specially chosen “Lucia Girls” leading the crowd.
 Dressed in long white robes and adorned with beautiful crowns of candles, they sing “The Lucia Song” and invite children and adults to join in their walk.
-Afterward, celebrate at the museum with family-friendly entertainment.
+Check back for 2020 details.